Security jobs on cruise ships

 Before applying for a cruise ship security job, I was a cadet of the Philippine Military Academy class of 2012 and I joined the Philippine Air Force after which I suddenly left to grab the opportunity to work abroad.

-For 2 years, I was employed in Bahrain World Trade Center as Security CCTV Operator then afterwards I came back home to continue my Bachelor’s Degree while working as a Security Detachment Commander in a Five Star Hotel in the Philippines.
+For 2 years, I was employed at Bahrain World Trade Center as Security CCTV Operator then afterward I came back home to continue my Bachelor’s Degree while working as a Security Detachment Commander in a Five Star Hotel in the Philippines.

 I applied for a job position in the cruise ship industry and waited 3 years until I joined the company.